 Repository / Service / Controller

-Spring Boot uses a layered architecture built on OOP principles.
+A common starting point for Spring Boot apps.
 Each layer has one responsibility and only talks to the layer directly below it:

 Repository